Food fight brings out the best in hospital staff

 Yampa Valley Medical Center employees donate over 4,500 pounds of food to LiftUp

-STEAMBOAT SPRINGS — Maximizing the spirit of healthy competition, 18 different teams at UCHealth Yampa Valley Medical Center donated over 4,500 pounds of food to LiftUp of Routt County during a two-week-long “food fight.”
+STEAMBOAT SPRINGS — Maximizing the spirit of healthy competition, 18 different teams at UCHealth Yampa Valley Medical Center donated more than 4,500 pounds of food to LiftUp of Routt County during a two week “food fight.”

 Collection bins for each team were placed in the hospital’s cafeteria so everyone could keep tabs on the daily contributions.